This quick start tutorial is aimed at bringing the reader up to speed

 that lack tail recursion optimization.

-Next is the setup of a CollectorExternal
+Next is the setup of a CollectorExternal object on the stack:

 CollectorExternal external;